NYPL/customer-code-utility/README.md

 ## Environment Variables

-- `SPREADSHEET_FILE`: The path to your local copy of the cross-partner spreadsheet
+- `SPREADSHEET_FILE`: The path to your local copy of the cross-partner spreadsheet, which can be found here [Cross-Partner ReCap Customer Codes](https://docs.google.com/spreadsheets/d/1ewSv5EilkS8LR1Fx51AG7iJwn5o-ZYeynJiCGf48XpU/edit#gid=0)
 - `GITHUB_URL`: The url for the ReCap customer code mapping on our GitHub account.
-Make sure you use the raw version
+Make sure you use the raw version: [NYPL Customer Codes](https://raw.githubusercontent.com/NYPL/nypl-core/master/vocabularies/json-ld/recapCustomerCodes.json)

 ## Use